samestep/website/src/blog/random-integers/index.md

 As you can see from the code, we start with `v == 1`.
 We `flip` the coin (doubling `v` each time) until we have `v >= 6`, which in this case takes three coin flips.
 At this point we have `v == 8`, and we check to see whether `c < 6`.
 If so, we're all done!
 Otherwise, we subtract `6` from `v`, leaving `v == 2`.
 Now we only need to flip the coin _twice_ to get back to `v >= 6`.
 We again check; if `c < 6` then we return, and if not then we subtract `6` from `v` again.
 But we've seen this before: `8 - 6 == 2`, so we've hit a cycle!
 This cycle is indicated in the diagram by a big red asterisk.

 We saw that once we've entered this cycle, we now only need to flip the coin twice for each attempt, instead of three times.
 OK, but does that actually help us?
 Turns out, yes, it does!
-Here's its expected number of coin flips for a given `n`, plotted in green.
+Here's its expected number of coin flips for a given `n`, plotted in <span class="green">green</span>.

 {{fdrBits}}

-As you can see, while the red curve can be up to double the height of the blue curve at a given point, the green curve is never more than 2 flips above the blue curve.
+As you can see, while the <span class="red">red</span> curve can be up to double the height of the <span class="blue">blue</span> curve at a given point, the <span class="green">green</span> curve is never more than 2 flips above the <span class="blue">blue</span> curve.

 Now you know not only how your computer rolls dice, but also how it _could_ roll dice even better.
 But... look at the shape of that graph.
 Kinda weird, right?
 Doesn't it just tug at your brain and make you want to understand it a bit more?

 ## More math

-The key invariant in this algorithm is that, at the start every iteration of the `loop`, `c` is always a uniformly random nonnegative integer less than `v`.
+The key invariant in this algorithm is that, at the start every iteration of the `while True` loop, `c` is always a uniformly random nonnegative integer less than `v`.
 At the start we have `v == 1`, so the only such integer is `0`, and indeed that is `c`'s value!
 Now, think about what we do inside the inner `while` loop.
 We double `v`, so now `c` needs to be uniformly distributed across twice as many possible values.
 We start by doubling `c`.
 This always produces a value that is even!
 So we're missing all the odd values less than `v`.
 Then, the `flip` function always returns either `0` or `1`, so when we add its result after doubling `c`, we have a 50% chance to stay on an even value, and a 50% to go to the odd value immediately following it.
 We've restored the invariant that `c` is uniformly sampled from all nonnegative integers less than `v`.

 But that's all the same as in our earlier rejection sampling approach.
 The trick is what we do after we check `if c < n`.
-When this is `true`, remember that `c` was uniformly sampled, so all the nonnegative integers less than `n` were equally likely, and so we just `return c`.
-But if it's `false`, now we know for a fact that `c >= n`.
+When this is `True`, remember that `c` was uniformly sampled, so all the nonnegative integers less than `n` were equally likely, and so we just `return c`.
+But if it's `False`, now we know for a fact that `c >= n`.
 And again, all those nonnegative integers at least `n` but less than `v` were equally likely, so if we subtract `n` from both `v` and `c`, we maintain our invariant!
 Now `v` is a smaller value, but it's often still greater than `1`, so we can use some of the randomness we've already gotten to avoid flipping our coin quite as many times.
 You can see this in the diagram above: if we were just doing rejection sampling then we'd have to flip the coin three times every time we failed, but in this case we flip three times only at first, and then after that we only flip twice on every subsequent iteration.

-That was only a simple example.
+That was but a simple example.
 Actually, there are even simpler ones: if we have a power of two like `n == 32`, there is no cycle at all; we just `flip` our coin a few times and then `return`.

 {{sequence32}}